Overview

 Results & Impact

-AttrakDiff results showed consistently positive ratings across all four dimensions, confirming strong usability and hedonic appeal.
-Outliers such as “technical” and “isolating” reflected inherent VR characteristics rather than design flaws.
-Qualitative feedback led to measurable improvements: expanded sound variety, velocity-based volume control, calibrated drum positioning, and adjusted hand rotation.
-These refinements improved responsiveness, precision, and immersion.
+AttrakDiff results showed overall positive ratings across all four dimensions, confirming usability and hedonic appeal.
+Outliers such as “technical” and “isolating” reflected VR characteristics rather than design flaws.
+Qualitative feedback led to some improvements: expanded sound variety, velocity-based volume control, calibrated drum positioning, and adjusted hand rotation.
+These refinements improved precision and immersion.

 Portfolio graphic (hedonic and pragmatic quality)